php-taxonomy/multitaxonomy-pagerfanta-twig-templates/README.md

 # multitaxonomy-pagerfanta-twig-templates
  Multitaxonomy (Twig templates for pagerfanta objects)

-## TODO: rename to php-taxonomy/multitaxonomy-pagerfanta-twig-templates
+## Done: renamed to php-taxonomy/multitaxonomy-pagerfanta-twig-templates
 * DBAL-util is not used directly in templates!

 ## These templates are used like a library.